-- 6.6.5 Maintain 4 travel lanes to serve transit and vehicular traffic on Shelbourne Street, with the exception of the area north of Torquay Drive. - 6.6.6 Acquire additional right of way, as redevelopment occurs, to achieve the following right of way widths on Shelbourne Street: - 28 metres in most mid-block segments - 30 metres within Centres or Villages - 30 metres to accommodate left turn lanes or landscaped medians - Properties close to the intersection of Shelbourne Street at McKenzie Avenue will require a detailed design to determine appropriate dedication. - 6.6.7 Implement the mid-term Shelbourne Street cross-sections indicated in Figures 6.5 and 6.6, as additional right of way is acquired, with: - 2.0 to 5.0 metre sidewalk separated from the roadway edge by the adjacent cycle tracks and treed buffer area; - 2.0 to 3.0 metre cycle track along the full extent of Shelbourne Street; and, - A minimum 2.0 metre boulevard space to enable tree planting and stormwater management. - 6.6.8 Explore opportunities to implement the long-term Shelbourne Street cross-section as indicated in Figure 6.7 with dedicated transit lanes to prioritize transit vehicles. - 6.6.9 Provide wide (4 to 6 metre), accessible pedestrian areas in front of buildings in the Valley's Centres and Village, located within the right-of-way or partly on private property where direct building access is provided.
+- 6.6.5 Acquire additional right of way, as redevelopment occurs, to achieve the following right of way widths on Shelbourne Street: - 28 metres in most mid-block segments - 30 metres within Centres or Villages - 30 metres to accommodate left turn lanes or landscaped medians - Properties close to the intersections of Shelbourne Street at McKenzie Avenue and Shelbourne Street at Cedar Hill Cross Road will require a detailed design to determine appropriate dedication. - 6.6.6 Implement the mid-term Shelbourne Street crosssections indicated in Figures 6.5 and 6.6, as additional right of way is acquired, with: - 2.0 to 5.0 metre sidewalk separated from the roadway edge by the adjacent cycle tracks and treed buffer area; - 2.0 to 3.0 metre cycle track along the full extent of Shelbourne Street; and, - A minimum 2.0 metre boulevard space to enable tree planting and stormwater management. - 6.6.7 Explore opportunities to implement the long-term Shelbourne Street cross-section as indicated in Figure 6.7 with dedicated transit lanes to prioritize transit vehicles. - 6.6.8 Provide wide (4 to 6 metre), accessible pedestrian areas in front of buildings in the Valley's Centres and Village, located within the right-of-way or partly on private property where direct building access is provided.